Best For List

 This checklist works for home oven pizza.
 For outdoor pizza ovens reaching 700°F+, reduce cheese quantity by 20% and switch to fresh mozzarella as your base.

 Between pizza nights, store your block mozzarella wrapped in parchment inside a loose zip bag.
-Our cheese storage guide covers fridge placement and shelf life for every cheese type on this list.
+Breathable wrap placement keeps low-moisture blocks from drying before the following bake.

 THE BOTTOM LINE